yasin2343jaberynsar/ArcEngine/README.md

 In the meantime, The api.c file contains all the functions and their usage.

+## Version

+**v0.0.2.8.5** — Alpha development release.
+The API is actively being built and refined.
+Everything is subject to change.

 License
 MIT — free to use, modify, and distribute.